Chapter 2 (g.o.d album)

 Chapter 2 is the second album of South Korean pop music group g.o.d.
-It was much better received than their debut album, as evidenced by sales figures, and several songs in the album won the #1 ranking on various music programs and multiple awards.
+It was much better received than their debut album, as evidenced by sales figures, and several songs in the album won the number one ranking on various music programs and multiple awards.

 Reception

 The album contains several of g.o.d's most famous songs.
 Danny Ahn has credited the album, particularly its title track, with propelling the group to mainstream success, especially after their debut performance and album earlier that year had met with lukewarm critical reception.
 Producer Park Jin-young has stated that the group had prepared this album under much pressure and may have disbanded for good had it not succeeded.
 Although the album debuted at only #10 in the RIAK monthly chart, it would go on to sell over 500,000 copies.

 "Love and Remember" won the #1 ranking on both SBS's Inkigayo and KBS's Music Bank, earning the group their first ever win on a music program.
 "Sorrow" (애수) and "Friday Night" both won "Triple Crowns" (#1 spot for three consecutive weeks) on Inkigayo and also won #1 at least once on Music Bank.